Start prototyping web and mobile apps

 Click on a screen in the Outline palette to see options to change the Canvas size, device type, and screen background color in the Properties palette.

 Using links, you can navigate from screen to screen quickly and easily.
 With a link, a user can click on an element in simulation and switch to the screen it’s linked to.

 Here are three ways to create links in your prototypes:

 - Drag and drop: Select the element from the screen you wish to link to another screen.
 Drag it to the screen you wish to link it to in the Screens palette.
 An “On Click” + “Link To” event will be created automatically.

 - Right click: Select the element you wish to link to another screen and right click on it.
 In the menu that appears, click on ‘Add Link’.
 You’ll then see a dialog to choose which screen to link to, and whether or not to specify a transition effect between screens.

 - The Events palette: Select the element from the screen you wish to link to another screen.
 Go to the Events palette and click “Add Event”.
 In the dialog that appears, choose the screen you wish to link this element to from the list provided.
 The “Link To” action is selected by default, so just click “OK” to finish building the event.
 By creating a link in this way, you can also link to the previous screen in your prototype or an external URL.

 View your prototype’s interactivity by simulating.
 When simulating, you can visualize and interact with your prototype in real-time.
 To do so, click the “Simulate” button or enter “F5” on your keyboard.

 When you simulate, you can see the results of any events and interactivity that you have created in your prototype.

-To have your prototype reviewed, you will need to share your prototype to your online account.
-Learn how to do so below:
+To have your prototype reviewed, you’ll need to share your prototype to your online account.
+Here’s how: